False Killer Whale

 To monitor ocean noise, NOAA has deployed acoustic monitoring stations throughout U.S. waters that together make up the Ocean Noise Reference Station Network.
 One of these stations is located approximately 100 miles north of Oʻahu.

-Biological Report for Designation of Critical Habitat for the Endangered Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment
+Recovery Status Review for the Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment

-Final ESA Section 4(b)(2) Report - Final Designation of Critical Habitat for the Endangered Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment
+Draft Recovery Plan for the Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment

-Final Economic Report for Main Hawaiian Islands Insular False Killer Whale Critical Habitat Designation
+Draft Recovery Plan for the Main Hawaiian Islands Insular False Killer Whale Distinct Population…